Nursing Science

 Successful completion of the literature review paper.

 • The literature review paper must be submitted by September 30 of Year 2.
 The submitted literature review paper will be formally reviewed and evaluated by the supervisor and at least one additional thesis committee member.
 Written and verbal feedback about the submitted literature review paper will be provided to the student at a supervisory committee meeting.
 For the literature review paper to be considered a pass, both faculty members' assessments of the literature review paper must be at the successful completion or pass level.
-If both assessments are considered pass, the student will receive either a satisfactory rating at their supervisory committee meeting.
+If both assessments are considered pass, the student will receive a satisfactory rating at their supervisory committee meeting.
 If one or both paper reviews are rated failure or not pass, then the student receives an unsatisfactory rating at the supervisory committee meeting.

-• If the student does not successfully complete the literature review paper first submitted, the student will have one additional opportunity to revise and rewrite the literature review paper, based on the feedback received at the supervisory committee.
+• If the student does not successfully complete the literature review paper first submitted, the student will have one additional opportunity to revise and rewrite the literature review paper, based on the feedback received at the supervisory committee meeting.
 The student must resubmit the revised literature review paper by December 1 of Year 2.
 This revised literature review paper must be formally evaluated by the supervisor and one other thesis committee member (normally the same committee member who completed the assessment of the original literature review paper).
 The student will receive feedback about the revised literature review paper at a supervisory committee meeting.
 For the literature review to be considered a pass, both faculty members' assessments of the literature review must be at the pass level.
 If both assessments are considered pass, the student will receive a satisfactory rating at their supervisory committee meeting.
 If one or both paper reviews are rated failure or not pass, then the student receives an unsatisfactory rating at the supervisory committee meeting.

 • If the student does not successfully complete the literature review paper on the second attempt, the Faculty of Nursing will normally recommend to SGS that the student's registration in the PhD program be terminated.